amaan75/vizExperts-app-serve/README.md

 and when you are there type\
 `npm run dev`\
-please run the server first and then the app.
+please run the server(port:3000) first and then the app(port:9000).